Picocrypt/homebrew-picocrypt/README.md

 Thank you to [@vraravam](https://github.com/vraravam) for creating this cask!

 ## Updates
-If I release a new version of Picocrypt but seemed to forget updating this cask, feel free to open a PR and mention me.
+If I release a new version of Picocrypt but seemed to forget updating this cask, feel free to create an issue in Picocrypt/Picocrypt with prefix `Homebrew:`.